Ten Easy Tips to help you learn English

 1. Buy a good dictionary

-If you are at an intermediate and advanced level, throw away that bilingual dictionary and get yourself a monolingual learners dictionary.
+If you are just starting to learn English, you'll probably be more comfortable using a bilingual dictionary.
+It's really useful for comparing words to your own language.
+We'd recommend the If you are at an intermediate and advanced level, throw away that bilingual dictionary and get yourself a monolingual learners dictionary.
 The sooner you can learn words without reference to your own language the sooner you'll be able to think in English.
 There are many good ones around but we like Oxford Word power (low intermediate) Longman Active Study Dictionary (intermediate) and Longman dictionary of contemporary English (advanced).
 Many dictionaries come with CD ROMs which you can search, cross reference and see examples in context, in sentences and situations.

 2. Make time for learning